E1Bos/VALocker/readme.md

-# VALocker - Valorant Agent Locker
+# VALocker - VALORANT Agent Locker

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-VALocker is a program written in Python that allows you to automatically lock any Valorant agent quickly and reliably.
+VALocker is a program written in Python that allows you to automatically lock any VALORANT agent quickly and reliably.
 It helps you secure your favorite agent during the agent selection phase, saving you time and ensuring you don't miss out on playing your preferred character.

 📋 **Changelog:** For a detailed list of changes, improvements, and bug fixes, refer to the [Changelog](changelog.md) file.

+> **Disclaimer:**
+> This program is not affiliated with or endorsed by Riot Games or VALORANT.
+The software is provided "as is" without any warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.
+In no event shall the authors or copyright holders be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.

 ## 📚 Features
 - Provides a user-friendly GUI for easy interaction.